FEECO Disc Pelletizers

 - Vibrating Sludges

 - EAF Dust

 Materials Testing Facility

 Laboratory and pilot scale tests conducted in the FEECO Innovation Center can determine optimum flow schemes, equipment sizing, and scale up.
 If lab tests reveal that alternative agglomeration methods such as briquetting or compaction is the method of choice, FEECO can accommodate these processes as well.

 If agglomeration with a disc pelletizer is the method of choice, further savings can be realized with lower investment, power consumption, and maintenance costs.

-Pan Pelletizer (Disc Pelletiser) Photos
+Disc Pelletizer Photos